SoTL Fellowships (FIDC)

 Open to all UND faculty who meet all the following requirements:

-- attend one of the February FIDC SoTL Workshops in full.
+- Attend one of the February FIDC SoTL Workshops in full.
 For people who attended in February of 2024 we encourage you to take advantage of the advanced workshop offered in 2025, but your 2024 attendance meets the requirement.
 2025 workshop details are linked to the events section of this page.

-- propose a research project related to better understanding and improving teaching and learning in UND classrooms.
+- Propose a research project related to better understanding and improving teaching and learning in UND classrooms.

 - Those seeking funding for collaborative research must apply individually, making clear their distinct role in the project.
 Proposals will be evaluated on their individual merits.